PerezDavid-98/DecompOrdQuant/README.md

 The `evaluate.py` script was modified, including the EMD metric to be used in the experiment.

-Finally, the `plotter.py` Script generates the plots used in the dissertation.
-The only requirement is to create the `figures` directory inside the `data` folder as it was not included in the repo.
+Finally, the `plotter.py` Script generates the plots used in the dissertation and saves them in `data/figures`.